aaronk6/Cardano-MoneyMoney/README.md

 ## Account Setup in MoneyMoney

 * Add a new account of type “Cardano”
-* Enter one or more Cardano addresses in the username field (comma-separated)
+* Enter one or more Cardano addresses (comma-separated)
-* Enter anything in the password field (just don’t leave it blank)
+* Enter your personal Cardanoscan API key (you can get a free API key here: https://cardanoscan.io/api)

 ## Known Issues and Limitations